danielamitay/DAKeyboardControl/README.md

 ## Notes

-### Untested in App Store
+### Tested in App Store!
-All code is iOS 5.0+ safe and well documented, but has not been put into a production app (yet).
+All code is iOS 5.0+ safe and well documented, and has made it through the App Store review process (for what it is worth).

 ### Tiny Glitch
 The first time that the keyboard appears, there is a little hiccup due to loading lag (of the UIKeyboard).
 Will see what can be done.